-China: a traditional and modern OTC and pharma market
+China: a traditional yet modern Rx and OTC market

-The China self-medication and pharma market is one of the largest in the world and has a long and unique history.
+The Chinese OTC and Rx market is one of the largest in the world and has a long and unique history.
 Healthcare is one of the three biggest economic pillars in China, along with education and housing.
 Reforming the healthcare system to make it more affordable has been a major priority of the Chinese government.

 Origins of Chinese Medicine